namb20994-coder/bse-improved/docs/DETECTION.md

 - If your kernel supports KernelSU + SuSFS (with SUS_MAP enabled), you can add the leaked map paths to the SuSFS map list.
 - If you're using font module, it may also leak map entries.
 Remove it or add its paths to SUS_MAP as mentioned above.
 - You can also try Pedro's TreatWheel module to hide maps, but its effectiveness is limited and it requires a ReZygisk build to operate.
+- If you’re using a custom kernel and encountering “injection detection” in Native Detector, please switch to a different kernel as soon as possible.
+(Alternatively, you can rebuild your kernel if you have the skills.)

 ## Enforcing status